-When Always released its “Like a Girl” video on YouTube last year, (and recently broadcast an edited version during the Superbowl) it sparked a wave of questions from parents and kids alike, launching the issue of gender stereotypes into the mainstream.
+When Always released its “Like a Girl” video on YouTube, (and broadcast an edited version during the Superbowl) it sparked a wave of questions from parents and kids alike, launching the issue of gender stereotypes into the mainstream.
 The video features girls on a sound stage being prompted to do actions such as “run like a girl”, or “throw like a girl”.
 The young girls take the task quite seriously, running flat out.
 But teen girls and women demonstrate an uncoordinated running style and a weak arm.
 The question is posed: “When did the question ‘like a girl’ become an insult?”
 The reality strikes that at a certain stage of adolescence young women begin to see the role of female in a negative light.

 We’ve been wringing our hands for decades over the issue of how the portrayal of girls in the media affects girls in the real world.
 But are we making any progress?
 Are girls treated the same way as boys?
 In a land where the heavily made-up and pouty pageant star Honey Boo Boo was a reality TV darling, you can’t help but want to give your head a shake (or at least the head of programming at TLC).
 What role does the media, specifically television, play promoting gender stereotypes?
 And more importantly, what role can it play in turning the ship around?